autohitch logo

 New car prices fluctuate throughout the year as supply and demand shifts.
 By timing your purchase right, you can take advantage of periods where pricing reach annual lows.

-End of the Year Clearance Sales
+End of the Year Car Sales

 It culminates the annual, quarterly, and monthly sales goals dealerships work to hit.
 With quotas on the line, sales teams heavily discount outgoing models and offer increased incentives to move inventory off the lot before the new year.